Vice President, Community & College Relations

 Aims Community College at a Glance:

 Aims Community College, locally governed, locally funded, is a debt-free and progressive community college with centralized administrative services located on the Greeley Campus, which supports three additional locations.
 Situated on the front range of the Colorado Rockies, serving over 8000 learners annually, Aims Community College prepares students for success in more than 200 degree and certificate programs.
-Our wonderful staff, faculty, and administration work as a team to ensure excellent service and offer the most affordable tuition on the Colorado front range.
+Our wonderful staff, faculty, and administration work as a team to ensure excellent service.
+This commitment was recognized by The Denver Post and Monster Jobs as the “Best Place to Work” in 2018!

 Purpose: Build a Stronger Community